-Adaptive Linear Neuron is a single layer neural network with a continuous linear output neuron.
-Training is equivalent to solving L2 regularized linear regression (Ridge) iteratively using Mini Batch Gradient Descent.
+Adaptive Linear Neuron is a single layer neural network with a continuous linear output neuron suitable for regression tasks.
+Training is equivalent to solving L2 regularized linear regression (Ridge) online using Mini Batch Gradient Descent.

 Data Type Compatibility: Continuous

 |1||batch size||128||int||The number of training samples to process at a time.|